Mentored Scientist Award in Pancreas Cancer

 All Mentored Scientist Award applications require a research mentor.

 Note: the mentor is allowed but not required to have supervisory authority over the applicant during the project period.
-The mentor should be recognized as an accomplished investigator in pancreatic cancer research, and should be able to demonstrate past success in training/mentoring independent investigators.
+If the primary supervisor/mentor is not a recognized investigator in pancreatic cancer research a co-mentor with expertise in pancreatic cancer should also be included.
+All mentors should be able to demonstrate past success in training/mentoring independent investigators.
 The mentor’s role is to provide oversight on the planning, direction, and execution of the proposed research.
 In addition, the mentor must commit to mentoring the applicant throughout the duration of the research project.

 Criteria for Review/Evaluation of Applications: